WHalloranIRL/odok/README.md

 ### Project Description

-#### This project will showcase the location, menus, contact info, services for the gastropub

 This site is aimed at giving you information about the gastropub O'Donnachas of Kilmeaden.
 Showcasing the food and drinks available, they great coutry pub atmosphere, friendly staff and warm welcome.
 It will dispaly location and contact information.

 ### Table of Contents